dolph/voice-of-the-customer/README.md

 This Accelerator comes with some sample data that can be loaded into Discovery.
 You have 2 choices, you can either use the utilities that are part of this Accelerator to load the data, or you can use the [data crawler](https://www.ibm.com/watson/developercloud/doc/discovery/data-crawler.html).
 >Note: There would be some additional steps to split the data up before you crawl it with the data crawler.

+### Content Preparation

+This Accelerator comes with some sample data.
+If you would like to use your own data keep reading.

+As with all Cognitive solutions, the preparation of the content for Watson is the most important part of the development process.

+This Accelerator required that the content is prepared in a certain format before it is loaded into WDS.
+This Accelerator accepts JSON that is on your local file system.

+The content needs to be within the customer communication domain.
+Examples of this would be forums where customers post questions or complaints, product reviews or call center interactions.

+There are 2 fields required in the content to make this application function.

+1. text - The content of the customer statement.
+This should be something where the customer states the problem or review the product.
+2. contact_date - The date when the customer made the statement.
+Should be in ISO format YYYY-MM-DDTHH:MM:SSZ.

 ### Loading the data into Cloudant